rancherlabs/cfl-summit-lab/3-Deploy-an-application-using-Fleet/README.md

 Fleet will automatically sync the repository and deploy the resources to the specified clusters.

-## 2. Verify the Deployment
+## 2. Verify the Deployment using the Rancher UI

 ### Check the Pods:
 Navigate to the `Workloads` section in Rancher UI and ensure that the `webserver` pod is running.

 ### Check the Service:
-Navigate to the `Services` section and ensure that the `webserver-service` is created and exposing the NodePort.
+Navigate to the `Service Discovery/Services` section and ensure that the `webserver-service` is created and exposing the NodePort.

 ### Access the Web Server:
+Navigate to the `Service Discovery/Services` section and click on the Target `30080/TCP` link to open the webpage presented by the webserver.
-Open a web browser and access the web server using the NodePort.
+NOTE: You can also open a web browser and access the web server using the NodePort.
 For example, `http://<NodeIP>:30080`.

 ## 3. Bonus Exercise: Modify ConfigMap and Observe Fleet